d-morrison/IntroStatActivities/_book/07-A10-inference-1cat_CI-simulation.md

 2. A confidence interval is built around the point estimate or observed calculated statistic from the sample.
 This means that the sample statistic is always the center of the confidence interval.
 A confidence interval includes a measure of sample to sample variability represented by the **margin of error**.

-3. In simulation-based methods (bootstrapping), a simulated distribution of possible sample statistics is created showing the possible sample to sample variability.
-Then we find the middle percent of the distribution around the sample statistic using the percentile method to give the range of values for the confidence interval.
-This shows us that we are $X$% confident that the parameter is within these values, where $X$ represents the level of confidence.
+3. In simulation-based methods (bootstrapping), a simulated distribution of possible sample statistics is created showing the possible sample-to-sample variability.
+Then we find the middle $X$ percent of the distribution around the sample statistic using the percentile method to give the range of values for the confidence interval.
+This shows us that we are $X$% confident that the parameter is within this range, where $X$ represents the level of confidence.

 4. When the null value is within the confidence interval, it is a plausible value for the parameter of interest; thus, we would find a larger p-value for a hypothesis test of that null value.
 Conversely, if the null value is NOT within the confidence interval, we would find a small p-value for the hypothesis test and strong evidence against this null hypothesis.